TheAcharya/MarkerData-Website/docs/In Action/generating-markers.md

 ![](/assets/content-banner-marker-toolbox.png)

 Users interested in procedural Marker extraction can take advantage of the [Marker Toolbox](https://markertoolbox.io), which offers capabilities for inserting and manipulating Markers.
 When combined with **Marker Data** and modern chat-based models, this setup enables a cohesive, end-to-end workflow for both programmatic generation and extraction of Markers.
-Although a generative approach to Marker extraction was initially [explored](https://github.com/TheAcharya/MarkersExtractor/issues/108), it was ultimately considered too specialised for inclusion in the official **Marker Data**'s' roadmap.
+Although a generative approach to Marker extraction was initially [explored](https://github.com/TheAcharya/MarkersExtractor/issues/108), it was ultimately considered too specialised for inclusion in **Marker Data**'s roadmap.

 ## CSV Profile